Koenkk/zigbee2mqtt.io/docs/devices/AU-A1ZBSCRGBCX.md

 The possible values are: `blink`, `breathe`, `okay`, `channel_change`, `finish_effect`, `stop_effect`, `colorloop`, `stop_colorloop`.

 ### Power-on behavior (enum)
 Controls the behavior when the device is powered on after power loss.
-If you get an `UNSUPPORTED_ATTRIBUTE` error, the device does not support it..
 Value can be found in the published state on the `power_on_behavior` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"power_on_behavior": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"power_on_behavior": NEW_VALUE}`.